aepinilla/walk/readme.md

 This is a personal project where I experimented doing a photo montage of people walking in a sky full of moons.
 Then, I used Processing to animate it.

 ## How does it work?
-- If you clic on in a new moon will be created (up to 7 moons).
+- Clic and a new moon will be created (up to 7 moons).
-- If you press the space bar, a moon will be eliminated.
+- Press the space bar and a moon will be eliminated.

 ## Requirements
 You need to install Processing to run the files: https://processing.org/download/